UKGovernmentBEIS/beis-report-official-development-assistance/terraform/README.md

 ## Manual Deployment

-We should avoid manual deployments but the following instructions will allow you to do one.
+We avoid manual deployments on production and staging, but require them on our training environment (pentest).

 ### Setup